juripero/ryft-server/docs/buildandrun.md

 and corresponding deb package is created.
 If you run `make` from `debian/` subdirectory then only deb package is created - `ryft-server` is not rebuilt, just used from your `$GOPATH/bin`.

+It's recommended to run `make update` periodically to update all 3rd-party dependencies.

 ## Version